VinPassed

 49 U.S.C. § 32710 (federal odometer act)Treble damages or $10,000, whichever is greater, plus fees for odometer fraud; applies to private sellers and dealers alike.

 How we verified this guideEvery Florida statute referenced here was checked against the Florida Statutes at leg.state.fl.us (Online Sunshine).
 Title, brand, dealer-licensing, and titling-fee facts were checked against the Florida Department of Highway Safety and Motor Vehicles at flhsmv.gov.
 Consumer-complaint pathways were checked against the Florida Department of Agriculture and Consumer Services at fdacs.gov and the Florida Attorney General at myfloridalegal.com.
 Tax mechanics were checked against the Florida Department of Revenue at floridarevenue.com.
-The dealer-financing-markup figures referenced in the legislative section trace to the 2020 NBER working paper on dealer loan intermediation, linked from our resources page rather than a secondary writeup.
+The dealer-financing-markup figures referenced in the legislative section trace to the 2020 NBER working paper on dealer loan intermediation, linked directly in that section rather than via a secondary writeup.
 Statutes and case law cited were accurate as of publication; laws change, and a verified date appears in the byline.
 Corrections welcome at the email below.

 How this page was built